Skip to content

 Help to pay your bills

-You can't afford to top up your prepayment meter
+You can not afford to top up your prepayment meter

-Tell your supplier if you can't afford to top up because you're ill with coronavirus or following guidance to 'self-isolate'.
+Tell your supplier if you can not afford to top up because you're ill or are unable to leave the house.
 You'll find their contact details on their website or on your bill.
 They'll try to help you find other ways to keep your energy supply connected, such as letting someone else top up for you, adding funds to your account or sending you a pre-loaded top-up card.

 You'll need to pay back any credit your supplier gives you - ask them when and how you'll need to do this.
 If your meter is outside and it's safe to get to it, it's a good idea to leave it unlocked.
 This means someone else could top it up for you.